kunstmusik/blue-manual/docs/users/reference/shortcuts.md

   Shortcuts       Description
   --------------- -----------------------------------------------------------------------------------------------------------------
-  F9              Render project using project\'s real-time render options shift-F9        Render to Disk and Play using project\'s disk render options and playing with Blue\'s builtin sound file player ctrl-shift-F9   Render to Disk using project\'s disk render options
+  F9              Render project using project's real-time render options shift-F9        Render to Disk and Play using project's disk render options and playing with Blue's builtin sound file player ctrl-shift-F9   Render to Disk using project's disk render options

   : Rendering